FREQUENTLY ASKED QUESTIONS FOR COACHES

 Where do I practice?

 All coaches are required to fill out a practice request.
-You will be given a spot to practice on a soccer field for one hour two days a week.
+You will be given half of a soccer field to practice on for two days a week.

 Do I pay for my child to pay if I am a coach?

 DSA will give head coaches 50% off on their registration.
 It's our way of saying thanks for volunteering.

 Can we have paid trainers?

 Yes, If your team chooses to pay an individual, company, or camp to train your players.
 You cannot, however, force anyone to participate in this.

 Must every player play half of the game, or can it be averaged across the whole team?